scala-ts/scala-ts/docs/index.md

 ### SBT plugin

 *Scala-TS* can be used as a [SBT plugin](#sbt-plugin).
-If can be set up by adding to `project/plugins.sbt`:
+It can be set up by adding to `project/plugins.sbt`:

     addSbtPlugin("io.github.scala-ts" % "sbt-scala-ts" % "{{site.latest_release}}")

-Additionally, the plugin must be enabled per project.
+Additionally, the plugin can be enabled per project.

 ```ocaml
 // Not enabled by default
 enablePlugins(TypeScriptGeneratorPlugin)
 ```

-The TypeScript files are generated on compile.
+The TypeScript files are generated at compile-time.

     sbt compile